 Application deadline is 31.1.2023.
 Based on the initial review of the applications, some of the applicants will be interviewed in early February 2023.

 For more information on the summer work application, please contact Tuomo Nieminen (firstname.lastname@example.org).

 Read more about HIP summer job opportunities at https://www.hip.fi/jobs-vacancies/summer-jobs/summer-jobs-at-cern/

-The Department of Computer Science offers over 20 salaried internships in multiple research areas for summer 2023.
-The application period begins on Wednesday the 18th of January 2023, and the application deadline for these positions was on Monday the 31st of January 2022.
+The Department of Computer Science offers over 25 salaried internships in multiple research areas for summer 2023.
+The application period begins on Wednesday the 18th of January 2023, and the application deadline for these positions is on Tuesday the 31st of January 2023.

 These internships are primarily aimed for computer science and data science students.
-In some groups or projects, there can also be internships for students of mathematics and statistics.
+In some groups or projects, there can also be internships for students of mathematics, statistics or physics.
 Note that making a Master's thesis during or after the internship is only possible for the students of computer science and data science students at the University of Helsinki.

 The internships typically span three (3) months between May and September.
 The exact start and end date will be decided in individual negotiations.
 The salary of a summer intern depends on the phase of her/his studies (the number of credits), and it is usually a little bit more than 2 000 euros per month.

 To apply for an internship, use the following electronic form: https://elomake.helsinki.fi/lomakkeet/127627/lomake.html?rinnakkaislomake=CS_summer_jobs_2024.

-Applicants must upload a study transcript (a list of passed exams and courses; a compulsory attachment) and, optionally, a one-page curriculum vitae and some other relevant dodument with the application form.
+Applicants must upload a study transcript (a list of passed exams and courses; a compulsory attachment) and, optionally, a one-page curriculum vitae and one other relevant document with the application form.
 All the attachments must be in a pdf format.

 Send your possible questions related to the application process to Pirjo Moen (email@example.com).
 More information on the positions themselves from the descriptions and the named contact persons below.